ComplexSecurity/Burp-Suite-Exam/API Testing ✅/API Testing.md

 }
 ```

+If the `isAdmin` value in the request is bound to the user object without adequate validation and sanitization, the user `wiener` may be incorrectly granted admin privileges.

-Use all the functionality to popular Burp's HTTP history for review.
+For example, use all the functionality to popular Burp's HTTP history for review.
 Afterwards, you may notice a request such as GET /api/checkout which returns the following information in response:

 ```json
 {